Last Updated on August 26, 2021 by Oddmund Groette

 The Holy Grail of trading includes this:

-How do you go about making a diversified trading business?
+How do you go about making a diversified trading business that might get you closer to the Holy Grail trading system?

 Trade many markets and asset classes: